 Angelo David, owner of the Angelo David Salon in New York City, adds that you can prevent split ends by avoiding hot tools as much as possible, getting your hair trimmed every six to eight weeks, and using a brush for wet and dry hair.
 Here’s another pro tip: “When brushing your hair, start from the ends, then work your way up the hair shaft, as opposed to brushing from the roots down to the ends.”
 He recommends the Flex Brush to mitigate split ends at home.
 By the way—if your hair tends to get frizzy, you have to check out these game-changing frizzy hair products.

 Wigs and weaves are considered “protective styles,” especially in the Black community, because your natural hair is typically covered by the purchased hair and therefore kept under wraps, avoiding harsh styling techniques.
 In theory, wearing wigs and weaves should give your hair a break from styling-related wear and tear, but in reality, there’s more to the story.
 While you need a secure fit for weaves and wigs to look natural, too tight is never right.
 Karen Mitchel, owner of True Indian Hair, points out that “tight braids under extensions or wig units that are too tight can cause hair loss and breakage around your hairline, resulting in traction alopecia.”

 Neglect is also an issue for hair covered by weaves and wigs.
 Natural hair left unattended can suffer from the same, if not more, damage from tangling, dryness, and breakage.
 Personally, Mitchel, an avid wearer of wigs and weaves, moisturizes and massages her own scalp two to three times a week with a scalp oil.
 The essential oils in Moroccan Oil Oily Scalp Treatment help to moisturize the scalp and control itchiness.
-Save your color-damaged hair with these tips from professional stylists.

 Silicones are harmful to hair